rabidaudio/kotlin-coroutines-android/README.md

 # Kotlin Coroutines In Android - Samples

 This project contains some example code to go with my talk, given at Connect.Tech 2017.
+[View Slides](https://speakerdeck.com/rabidaudio/kotlin-coroutines-in-android)

 There are two modules.